snaily16/simple-linear-regression/README.md

 We will first learn to implement simple linear regression from scratch with python.

+## Dependencies
+* Numpy
+* Matplotlib
+* Pandas

-## Files
+## Dataset
-linearregression.ipynb - A Jupyter notebook to demonstrate code of linear regression

 inusrance.csv -  swedish insurance dataset to demonstrate simple linear regression

+## Usage
+Open the linearregression.ipynb - A Jupyter notebook to demonstrate code of linear regression